-Following a detailed personal consultation with the patient along with advanced diagnostic testing Dr. Gulani then classifies Radial Keratotomy eyes into the following categories:
+Following a detailed personal consultation with the patient along with advanced diagnostic testing, Dr. Gulani then takes a deep dive and individually studies each Radial Keratotomy eye into the following categories:

 As a lifelong patient advocate and teacher to RK Corrective eye surgeons worldwide we have compiled a comprehensive RK FAQ a brief snapshot of which is listed below:

 For a detailed list of frequently asked RK Questions: